CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

 1. You are back in the **Power Query** dialog.
 This will be the connection to the root folder of ADLS Gen2.
 We will reference this query in subsequent queries.
 Let’s rename the query.
 In the **right panel**, under **Query settings -> Properties -> Name**, change the name to **ADLS Base Folder**.

 1. All queries from Dataflow Gen2 are loaded to a Staging Lakehouse by default.
 As part of this lab, we will not be staging data.
-To disable this load, in the **left panel, right click on ADLS Base Folder** query.
+To disable this load, in the **left panel, right-click on ADLS Base Folder** query.

    >**Note:** Staging is used when we need to stage data to be used in further transformation before it is ready for consumption.